-While the nation’s “official” unemployment rate stands at approximately 5 percent, the "underemployment" rate is much higher.
+While the nation’s “official” unemployment rate stands at approximately 4.9 percent, the "underemployment" rate is much higher.
 Some estimates put it above 20 percent if you count the officially unemployed plus all part-time workers who want full-time jobs as well as job-seekers who dropped completely out of the job market.
-In fact, the Department of Labor estimates that over 94 million people, of working age, are not actively looking for employment.
+In fact, the Department of Labor estimates that close to 93 million people, of working age, are not actively looking for employment.

 That’s important.
 Studies have indicated that since 1980 nearly all net new jobs have come from businesses that are less than five years old.
 In other words, they come from “start-ups” or entrepreneurs.

 For example, new firms, aged 1 to 5 years, accounted for two-thirds or roughly 12 million of all the new jobs added to our economy.